arizvisa/ida-minsc/docs/static/multicase.rst

 more information.

 Another concept is implemented to assist with simplifying the required knowledge in order to utilise a Python library.
-These are reffered to as multi-cased functions.
-Multi-cased functions allow for the semantics of a function to change based on the types of the parameters are passed to it.
+These are referred to as multi-cased functions.
+Multi-cased functions allow for the semantics of a function to change based on the types of the parameters passed to it.
 This allows a user to just need to recall what it is that they wish to do, and then feed which parameters they currently have to it.
 A multi-cased function will then take these parameters, identify which variation of the function to call based on the